maxammann/blog/content/posts/2020-04-02-routing-docker-container-over-vpn/index.md

 /bin/ip route del $trusted_ip via $local_gateway dev eth0
 ```

-# Setup IPtables to reject packages which fallback to another interface
+# Setup IPtables to Reject Packets which Fallback to Another Interface

 Finally, we want to avoid that packets go over over the `eth0` interface if the OpenVPN on `tun0` is down.